 A diverse group of eighteen guest curators-including Emory faculty, graduate students, undergraduates, alumni, and staff, as well as two students from Druid Hills High School-worked on the exhibition, which runs until November 2, 2012.
 "We chose people from across the university and the community," says Elizabeth Chase, MARBL coordinator for research services.
-"We wanted to draw in multiple voices."-CB rtraits of authors James Baldwin and Anne Sexton by photographer Nancy Crampton
+"We wanted to draw in multiple voices."-CB

-COFFEE WITH.
+COFFEE WITH

-EACH ISSUE WE SELECT FACULTY OR STAFF MEMBERS, CURRENT OR RETIRED, TO "HAVE COFFEE WITH."
-THE OBJECTIVE IS TO GATHER INSIGHTS AND PERSPECTIVE ON A TOPIC OF INTEREST TO ALUMNI AND FRIENDS OF EMORY UNIVERSITY'S GOIZUETA BUSINESS SCHOOL.
-IF YOU HAVE A FAVORITE FACULTY OR STAFF MEMBER YOU WOULD LIKE TO "HAVE COFFEE WITH," PLEASE SEND YOUR SUGGESTION TO GBSMAG@EMORY.EDU.
+COFFEE WITH."THE OBJECTIVE IS TO GATHER INSIGHTS AND PERSPECTIVE ON A TOPIC OF INTEREST TO ALUMNI AND FRIENDS OF EMORY UNIVERSITY'S GOIZUETA BUSINESS SCHOOL.
+WITH," PLEASE SEND YOUR SUGGESTION TO GBSMAG@EMORY.EDU.